 Ohhhh momma, have I got a roll for you.

 They have a sweet potato infusion with a hint o’ cinnamon, are super fluffy and pull-apart-y, and wear bacon like its the new black.
-In.style.
+In style, my friend!

 With Easter coming up on Sunday + brunch season being in full swing, these carb mongers are perfection for preparing in advance, and make for a great family project.

 Yeast lifts us up where we belong. <-No truer words have ever been blogged.

 Here’s why I love these rolls so much:

 1.)
 They’re both sweet and savory.